The School of Art is no longer reviewing portfolios for the 2017-18 academic year.

 The School of Art awards a limited number of performance scholarships to first-time freshmen who have been admitted to the university and are entering fall semester.
 To be eligible for scholarship monies, students must have a cumulative grade point average (GPA) of 3.0 and pursue a major program in the School of Art.
 Scholarship applications are reviewed on the basis of portfolio of work, essay, resume, recommendation form, and academic record.

-If you are a student who is currently enrolled at Ball State pursuing another major and would like to become an art major, you can declare a pre-art major and begin taking first-year foundation courses in the spring or summer and later apply submitting college-level coursework.
+If you are a student who is currently enrolled at Ball State pursuing another major and would like to become an art major, you can declare a major in Studio Art, and apply for the BFA degree after completing the first-year foundation courses.

 Transcripts submitted to the Office of Admissions at Ball State will be reviewed as part of the scholarship and art program application.
 Students must be admitted to Ball State before final acceptance into the art program.